vertica/VerticaPy/docs/source/pipeline.rst

 Transform
 ~~~~~~~~~

-For more information on how to customize this step: `Transform Functions <https://www.vertica.com/python/documentation/1.0.x/html/vdataframe.html#features-engineering>`__.
+For more information on how to customize this step: :ref:`api.vdataframe.features_engineering`.

 ``public.winequality``